 Using a 1×11 gearing setup (single front chainring, no front mech and a large 11-speed cassette at the rear) XX1 is the top end of the company’s drivetrain collection.
 Simpler, lighter and more durable than anything before, XX1 is driven by a cutting-edge, single-ring carbon crank and delivers fast, precise shifting for 100% performance when the going gets rough.

 SRAM XX1 uses an X-Horizon rear mech with Type 2 technology alongside a super wide range cassette.
 It’s a race-proven piece of kit too – Swiss rider Nino Schurter has recently secured his second XC Elite Men’s World Championship title on board his XX1-equipped Scott Scale.

 SRAM’s Eagle groupsets offer 12-speeds and 50 teeth, providing a 500% gear ratio matching the capabilities of a double chainring in the front without the hassle or weight disadvantages.
-After SRAM released the first weight-saving, wide gear ratio 1X system back in 2012, the innovation sparked an arms race for the creation of bigger rear cassettes.
-Having developed the tech that started the battle, SRAM finished the war with the 12-speed XX1 Eagle, which has gone on to conquer trails throughout the world, along with international competition.
+SRAM released the first weight-saving, wide gear ratio 1X system back in 2012, sparking an arms race for the creation of bigger rear cassettes.
+Having developed the tech that started the battle, SRAM finished the war with the 12-speed XX1 Eagle, which has gone on to conquer trails throughout the world and international competition.